NikitaNO/chat-nodejs-angular/README.md

 TODO
 1.do better styles
-2. seperate into the components frontend
+2. separate into the components frontend
 3. update dialogs view with popup